henrik7264/PY_Actors/README.md

    This could in worse case lead to thread synchronization problems.
 The Actors library solves this problem by allowing only one callback function per Actor to be executed at a time, i.e. 100 Actors can concurrently execute 100 callback functions, but one Actor can only execute one callback function at a time.
 2. A heavy message load may create the situation described in item 1.
-To accommodate for this problem, the Actors library will adapt the number of Workers to the message load, i.e. another Worker will be added to the Dispatcher if the messages cannot be handled as fast as they arrive.
-This can in worse case lead to a large amount Workers (threads).
+The actors library accommodates for this by providing a number of threads (equals to the number of CPU cores) that will execute the callback functions.
+   If the messages cannot be handled as fast as they arrive the queues associated to the threads will start to grow and the system will become unresponsive and unpredictable.

 The problems described above are common for this kind of architecture.
 There is no real solution to the problem except that the architect and programmer must ensure